 Definition between Sensor Resolution, Sensitivity, and Accuracy

 Humans use their senses to understand the world.
-However, our natural senses are often not enough for science or industry.
+Our natural senses are often not enough for science or industry.

 Sensors enhance our five senses.
 They are often called the “electronic five senses.”
 In automated production, sensors play a key role.

 They help watch and manage processes to make operations and product quality better.
-We often judge sensor performance by sensitivity, resolution, and accuracy.
-However, these terms can be confusing.
-Here is a simple explanation of each.
+We often check how well a sensor works by looking at its sensitivity, resolution, and accuracy.
+However, these terms can be hard to understand.
+Here is a clear explanation of each one.

 Sensors are now widely used in many fields, such as industry, farming, space, oceans, and the environment.
 They also play key roles in resource studies, medical tests, biotech, and protecting cultural items.
 Today, nearly every modern project—from space to sea—depends on sensors.